 1. Select the Configuration button in your Navigation Set, expand the Site Configuration folder.

-2. Open the Interfaces Editor.
+2. Open the Message Templates editor.

 3. Select the interface and then the Administrator Notifications button in the ribbon.

 4. Expand the Answer section, enable the Sibling Modified checkbox.

 Step 2: Create a Custom Answer Field to Trigger When Message Should be Sent (Optional)

 When setting up a rule to send sibling notifications, it is best to create a custom answer field to be used in the IF criteria of your answer rule.
 This field is used to indicate when the sibling modified message should be sent.
 This allows the knowledge engineer to set the custom field to a certain value which matches the IF criteria of the rule to trigger the rule to send the notification.

 For example, you could create a custom menu field or radio button named Notify Sibling Owners with Yes and No options.
 The staff member can manually set the field to Yes to send the Sibling Modified message when there is a significant update.
 If the edit was minor, such as correcting a spelling or grammatical error, the staff member would leave the custom field to No so that the Sibling Modified message is not sent.

 Note: If you do not use a custom field to flag the answer when a notification is sent out, the sibling notification will get sent each time an answer is updated, regardless of whether there was a significant content change.
 That is, without using a custom field, if someone updates an answer to correct a spelling or punctuation error in one language, the sibling message is sent to the sibling owners.
 This could result in a large number of messages being sent when the sibling owners really would not need to be notified in those cases.

 Step 3: Configure the Answer Rule to send the Notification